mattools/matGeom/README.md

 It contains several hundreds of functions for the creation and manipulation of 2D and 3D shapes such as point sets, lines, polygons, 3D meshes, ellipses...

 The official homepage for the project is http://github.com/mattools/matGeom.
+A [user manual](https://github.com/mattools/matGeom/releases/download/v1.2.2/matGeom-manual-v1.2.2.pdf) is available.
-A starting help is provided in the [MatGeom wiki](https://github.com/mattools/matGeom/wiki "MatGeom Wiki homepage")
+Some help elements area also provided in the [MatGeom wiki](https://github.com/mattools/matGeom/wiki "MatGeom Wiki homepage")

 Package organization
 ---